webdev1001/mucontent/README.md

 # INSTALL

+Requirements: Node.js v0.10.4, redis
+**IMP**: You must install redis to allow sessions.
-Requirements: Node.js v0.10.4, redis, mongodb (only if you need modules)
+Optional: mongodb (only if you need modules)

 To install the application run, into directory: `npm install --production`
 **NOTE**: with --production npm doesn't install development dependencies.